NT records first COVID-19 case since April

-A returned traveller who has become the Northern Territory’s first case of coronavirus in almost three months, spent time in a Melbourne infection hotspot before flying to Darwin.
+A man who returned to Australia from Pakistan has become the Northern Territory’s first COVID-19 case in almost three months, with concerns he may have contracted the virus during a brief stay in one of Melbourne’s hot spots.

-The man is a Darwin resident in his 30s who came back to Australia from overseas, Health Minster Natasha Fyles said on Thursday.

-He completed two weeks of quarantine in Melbourne before flying from Melbourne to Brisbane and then Brisbane to Darwin, arriving in the NT capital on Monday.
+The Darwin local in his 30s arrived in Australia last month and spent two weeks in quarantine in Melbourne before flying to the NT on Monday via Brisbane.

-But before travelling to Darwin he stayed with family in one of the hotspots for the virus in Melbourne for a couple of days.
+Before travelling to Darwin, he stayed with family in one of the virus hot spots in Melbourne for a couple of days.

-Upon his return to Darwin he started to feel unwell and was tested for COVID-19, with the positive result confirmed on Wednesday night.
+Upon his return, he started to feel unwell and was tested for coronavirus, with the positive result confirmed on Wednesday night.

-“This individual has followed all the precautions and we wish them all the best,” Ms Fyles said.
+“This individual has followed all the precautions and we wish them all the best,” NT Health Minister Natasha Fyles said.

 “I want to reassure the community there has been minimal contact with the broader community.